hugcamrom/WSAA-coursework/README.md

 ***

 Analysing data retrieval from external sources (CSO, weather, stocks) in XML, JSON, and CSV formats via APIs, using JavaScript and Python.

 This repository contains coursework completed for the Web Services and Applications (WSAA) module.

-It includes Jupyter notebooks that interact with various web services and APIs, demonstrating key concepts such as:

-- Using public APIs (e.g., Deck of Cards API)

-- Working with JSON data

-- Retrieving datasets from open data platforms like the CSO (Central Statistics Office)

-- Automating changes to GitHub repositories using Python
+The coursework demonstrates interaction with public APIs, retrieval and storage of open data, and basic automation using Python and GitHub.

 ***

 ## Repository Structure

-README.md

-- ssignments
+WSAA-coursework/
+├── assignments/

-- assignment02-carddraw.ipynb     # Simulates drawing cards from a shuffled deck
+│   ├── assignment02-carddraw.ipynb     # Simulates drawing cards from a shuffled deck
-- assignment03-cso.ipynb          # Downloads JSON dataset from CSO
+│   ├── assignment03-cso.ipynb          # Downloads JSON dataset from CSO
-- assignment04-github.ipynb       # Replaces text in a file and pushes to GitHub
+│   └── assignment04-github.ipynb       # Replaces text in a file and pushes to GitHub
+└── README.md

 ***